Stephanie Kelton: Education

 Kelton studied business finance and economics at California State University, Sacramento, and earned a B.S. and a B.A. in 1995.
 She received a Rotary scholarship to study economics at the University of Cambridge, receiving her Master's degree in 1997.
 On a fellowship from Christ's College, Cambridge, Kelton then spent a year at the Levy Economics Institute of Bard College.
-She obtained a Ph.D. in economics from The New School for Social Research in 2001 with her dissertation, "Public Policy and Government Finance: A Comparative Analysis Under Different Monetary Systems."
+She obtained a Ph.D. in economics from The New School for Social Research in 2001 with her dissertation, "Public Policy and Government Finance: A Comparative Analysis Under Different Monetary Systems".

 Employment

 Kelton is a professor of public policy and economics at Stony Brook University and was formerly the chair of the economics department at the University of Missouri–Kansas City.
 She was a research scholar at the UMKC Center for Full Employment and Price Stability and the Levy Economics Institute in upstate New York.

-Kelton is editor-in-chief of the New Economic Perspectives blog.
+Kelton was editor-in-chief of the New Economic Perspectives blog.

-On December 26, 2014, Kelton was designated Chief Economist for the Democratic Minority Staff of the Senate Budget Committee, a post she held in 2015 and early 2016, when she left that position to become an economic advisor to the Bernie Sanders campaign.
+On December 26, 2014, Kelton was designated Chief Economist for the Democratic Minority Staff of the Senate Budget Committee, a post she held in 2015 and early 2016, when she left that position to become an economic advisor to Bernie Sanders's presidential campaign.

 On May 25, 2017, Stony Brook University announced that Kelton would join the university "This fall as a professor in the forthcoming Center for the Study of Inequality and Social Justice."
-She joined Stony Brook at the same time as her husband Paul, who was appointed the first Robert David Lion Gardiner Chair in American history, at the College of Arts and Sciences.
+She joined Stony Brook at the same time as her husband, Paul, who was appointed the first Robert David Lion Gardiner Chair in American history, at the College of Arts and Sciences.

 In 2019, Kelton was invited to be the Geoff Harcourt Visiting Professor at the University of Adelaide.

 Research

 Kelton's primary research interests include monetary theory, employment policy, history of economic monetary thought, social security, public finance, fiscal policy, financial accounting, international finance, and European monetary integration.
-She has been a notable proponent of and researcher in Modern Monetary Theory, publishing several papers and editing books in the field, and a supporter of the proposal for a Job Guarantee.
+She has been a notable proponent of and researcher in modern monetary theory, publishing several papers and editing books in the field, and a supporter of the proposal for a job guarantee.

 In the media

 Kelton publishes formally as well as in the popular press and appears on mass media.
 She has been a frequent guest on television and radio, including MSNBC's Up with Chris Hayes and NPR's On Point.
 Kelton has had opinion pieces published in The Los Angeles Times and The New York Times.
-How We Think About the Deficit Is Mostly Wrong appeared in The New York Times.
+"How We Think About the Deficit Is Mostly Wrong" appeared in The New York Times.
 Kelton wrote the article "Congress can give every American a pony (if it breeds enough ponies)", which appeared in The Los Angeles Times.